mrYasinHamidi/bloc-guideline/README.md

 ### Sub States
 Sub-states contain data that we don't want to persist across the entire Bloc lifecycle.
 This data will only remain within the lifecycle of the State.
 This means that when a new state is emitted, the previous state and its data will be lost.
 Ensure that properties are added to the prop list of Equatable for all Sub-States.
+>Ensuare that you also add parent properies to child props (Equatable props) list.

 # Naming Conventions